 - Take shorter showers to save money on your water bill

-There are of course lots and lots of things that you can change or tweak, but some small changes will start to make a difference to your bank balance, and once the positive effects can be seen, you can increase the amount of things that you change.
+There are of course lots and lots of things that you can change or tweak, but some small changes will start to make a difference to your bank balance, and once the positive effects can be seen, you can increase the number of things that you change.
 It doesn’t have to be a big drastic lifestyle change – unless you all agree to it!

-Swap Branded Stuff for Non Branded Items
+Swap Branded Stuff for Non-Branded Items

 If you’ve seen any of the programmes on TV where they help families to reduce their supermarket spend, they always find that they are spending a lot of money on branded items, but they use experiments to show that they don’t need them.